-Fault Protection of VDDQ Regulator
+Fault Protection of V{DDQ} Regulator

-During state S0 and S3, external resistor (RL1) between OCDDQ and VIN sets the current limit for the high-side switch.
+During state S0 and S3, external resistor (RL1) between OCDDQ and $V{\rm IN}$ sets the overcurrent trip threshold for the high-side switch.
 An internal 31 μ A current sink (IOC) at OCDDQ pin establishes a voltage drop across this resistor and develops a voltage at the non-inverting input of the current limit comparator.
 The voltage at the non-inverting input is compared to the voltage at SWDDQ pin when the high-side gate drive is high after a fixed period of blanking time (150 ns) to avoid false current limit triggering.
 When the voltage at SWDDQ is lower than that at the non-inverting input for 4 consecutive internal clock cycles, an overcurrent condition occurs, during which, all outputs will be latched off to protect against a short-to-ground condition on SWDDQ or VDDQ.
 The IC will be reset once VCCA or VDDQEN is cycled.

-Feedback Compensation of VDDQ Regulator
+Feedback Compensation of V{DDQ} Regulator